native-land-digital/next-nld/README.md

 - Possibly loading from CDN https://www.rodyvansambeek.com/blog/optimizing-costs-and-performance-of-vercel-edge-request-pricing if Edge are too high

 Optimizing:
+- Cleanups in Kysely connection, moving more fully to Kysely
 - Ensuring Cloudfront CDN is written for uploaded images
 - Reducing geocode endpoint to 3 characters needed
 - User pagination